 The National Park Service manages a wide variety of areas across the United States and its territories, with many different types of physical environments and visitor experiences where varying levels of service are required to manage incidents and emergencies.

 Other Federal Resources and Information from FEMA and the CDC

-- USA.gov provides links to the latest available information on relief and response, including storm preparedness, helping survivors, and other resources.
+- USA.gov provides links to the latest available information on relief and response, including preparedness, helping survivors, and other resources.
 (GobiernoUSA.gov también provee información del gobierno en español.)

 - For information about tropical weather that may be affecting a park near you, please visit the National Hurricane Center of the National Oceanic and Atmospheric Administration.
 The NHC issues watches, warnings, forecasts, and analyses of tropical weather.

-Last updated: January 30, 2019
+Last updated: January 19, 2024